abdulbaqi/abdulbaqi.github.io/_posts/2018-02-01-islam-development.md

 Divine decree and predestination is another central theme whenever we discuss poverty, or for that matters, richness in Islam.
 Allah distributes provision on earth, which is not correlated with Allah’s satisfaction or anger.
 So, Allah can given provision to a non-believer and withhold it from a believer.
 This is well rationalized when we know that what matters is the world hereafter and not the rank and richness of this world.
 Indeed, the entire world in the view of Allah is less significant that a wing of a mosquito, as mentioned in a *hadith*.

-Given the above world view, while a field officer from a Western neo-liberal organization lecture a poor Muslim in rural Bangladesh on virtue of being rich, the poor might laugh and whisper within “but I am already happy in my village”.
+Given the above world view, while a field officer from a Western neo-liberal organization lecture a poor Muslim in rural Bangladesh on virtue of being rich, the poor might laugh and whisper within himself “but I am already happy in my village and beside my mosque”.

 Surah Quraish, which is a very small Quranic chapter (no. 116) and almost every Muslim child memorizes it by heart, tells the story of development in less than 20 seconds.